 You can make them with:

 This can provide a well-balanced snack with fiber, protein, and healthy fat.

 Chia pudding is usually made with chia seeds, milk, vanilla, fruit, and a sweetener.

-Chia seeds are incredibly nutritious and high in omega-3 fatty acids, fiber, iron, and calcium.
-In fact, 2 tablespoons (35 grams) of chia seeds provide over 16% of the DV for calcium and 32% of the DV for fiber (62).
+Chia seeds are incredibly nutritious and high in omega-3 fatty acids, fiber, and iron.
+In fact, around 2 tablespoons (28 g) of chia seeds provide over

-To make chia pudding, combine 3 tablespoons (40 grams) of chia seeds with 1 cup (240 ml) of milk in a glass jar.
+To make chia pudding, combine 3 tablespoons (40 g) of chia seeds with 1 cup (240 mL) of milk in a glass jar.
 Add sliced fruit, pumpkin seeds, a bit of maple syrup, and vanilla extract.
 Let it sit in the fridge overnight and grab it on your way to work in the morning.

 Store-bought protein bars are often loaded with added sugars, though wholesome varieties with limited ingredients are available as well.

-If you want complete control over what’s in your protein treat, make your own with healthy ingredients like seeds, nuts, nut butters, coconut, and dried fruit.
+If you want complete control over what’s in your protein treat, make your own with healthy ingredients like:

 Add natural sweetness with maple syrup or honey.